-Many times it can be difficult in proving who is at fault for slip and fall accidents.
-Thousands of people each year are injured, many seriously, from slipping and falling on a floor, stairs or other surface that has become slick or dangerous.
-Indeed, even ground that has become uneven to a dangerous degree can lead to severe injuries.
-However, sometimes it may be difficult, if not impossible, to prove that the owner of the property is responsible for any slip and fall accidents.
+It's sometimes difficult to prove who is at fault -- or liability -- for slip and fall accidents.
+Thousands of people each year are injured, many seriously, from slipping and falling on a floor, stairs, or other surface that has become slick or dangerous.
+Even ground that has become uneven to a dangerous degree can lead to severe injuries.
+However, sometimes it may be difficult to prove that the owner of the property is responsible for a slip and fall accident.

-However, this is not to say that property owners are never held responsible for the injuries of others that slipped and fell on their property.
-Indeed, although there is not a cut and dry rule, property owners still must take reasonable steps to ensure that their property is free from dangerous conditions that would cause a person to slip and fall.
+However, this doesn't mean that property owners are never held responsible for the injuries of others that slipped and fell on their property.
+Although this isn't a a cut-and-dried rule, property owners still must take reasonable steps to ensure that their property is free from dangerous conditions that would cause a person to slip and fall.
 However, this reasonableness is often balanced against the care that the person that slipped and fell should have used.
 What follows are some guidelines that courts and insurance companies use when determining fault in slip and fall accidents.

 Liability for Slip and Fall Accidents

-If you have been injured in a slip and fall accident on someone else's property because of a dangerous condition, you will need to be able to show one of the following in order to have any chance of winning a case for your injuries:
+If you've been injured in a slip and fall accident on someone else's property because of a dangerous condition, you'll likely need to be able to show one of the following in order to win a case for your injuries:

-Because property owners are, in general, pretty good about the upkeep on their premises, the first situation is most often the one that is litigated in slip and fall accidents.
+Because many property owners are, in general, pretty good about the upkeep on their premises, the first situation is most often the one that is litigated in slip and fall accidents.
 However, the first situation is also the most tricky to prove because of the words "should have known."
-This can have different meanings to different people, even those hearing the same case.
-After presenting your evidence and arguments, it will be up to the judge or jury to decide whether the property owner should have known about the slippery step that caused you to fall.
+After presenting your evidence and arguments, it'll be up to the judge or jury to decide whether the property owner should have known about the slippery step that caused you to fall.

-When you set about to show that a property owner is liable for the injuries you sustained in you slip and fall accident, you will most likely have to show, at some point, the reasonableness of the property owner's actions.
-In order to help you with this situation, here are some questions that you should be able to answer before starting a case:
+When you set about to show that a property owner is liable for the injuries you sustained in your slip and fall accident, you'll most likely have to show, at some point, the reasonableness of the property owner's actions.
+The following are some questions that you or your attorney will want to discuss before starting a case:

-If you have been talking with the insurance company about a possible settlement for your injuries, you will probably be asked many questions that are similar to these.
-Although you will not have to prove to the insurance company that you were extremely careful, you will probably have to show enough so that the insurance company can conclude that you were not acting negligently.
+If you've been talking with the insurance company about a possible settlement for your injuries, you'll probably be asked many questions that are similar to these.
+Although you won't have to prove to the insurance company that you were extremely careful, you'll probably have to show enough so that the insurance company can conclude that you weren't acting negligently yoursel.